the-gabe/azure-dns-whitelist-generator/README.md

 # Disclaimer

 This repository is not endorsed by my employer, organisation, clients, anyone, anything or any entity in any way, shape or form.
 This is released on the internet as a convenience only.
 Usage of this script may cause toast to sporadically appear inside of your computer case.
-No refunds, no "the toast has jammed by computer's fan" support here.
+No refunds, no "the toast has jammed my computer's fan" support here.